Skip to main content

 AI-scale data centers increasingly rely on behind-the-meter, gas-fired generation to deliver fast, clean, and predictable power during critical compute windows—often in “islanded” configurations that can operate independently of the grid.

-This CLE webinar distills the construction risks we see most often and the contractual tools that protect uptime.
-We will cover delivery model choices (EPC vs. EPC M) and interface discipline across protection, controls, and commissioning; performance guarantees that go beyond nameplate to start/response times and point of common coupling power quality; schedule integrity under utility reviews and long-lead equipment; pragmatic operational technology security baselines aligned with OEM obligations; and rapid change-control protocols that keep crews moving when standards or OEM designs shift.
+This CLE webinar distilled the construction risks we saw most often and the contractual tools that protected uptime.
+We covered delivery model choices (EPC vs. EPC M) and interface discipline across protection, controls, and commissioning; performance guarantees that went beyond nameplate to start/response times and point of common coupling power quality; schedule integrity under utility reviews and long-lead equipment; pragmatic operational technology security baselines aligned with OEM obligations; and rapid change-control protocols that kept crews moving when standards or OEM designs shifted.

-We will highlight why contract architecture must follow the buyer: Two gas plants, same hardware—totally different contract stack when the customer is the grid in one case and a hyperscaler in the other.
-Expect contrasts between utility-facing obligations (interconnection, market participation, NERC/utility standards, tariff dependencies) and hyperscaler-facing priorities with practical guidance on aligning EPC scope, O&M, OEM warranties, and performance liquidated damages to each buyer’s risk profile.
+We highlighted why contract architecture had to follow the buyer: Two gas plants, same hardware—totally different contract stack when the customer was the grid in one case and a hyperscaler in the other.
+We contrasted utility-facing obligations (interconnection, market participation, NERC/utility standards, tariff dependencies) and hyperscaler-facing priorities with practical guidance on aligning EPC scope, O&M, OEM warranties, and performance liquidated damages to each buyer's risk profile.

 Print and share